nukhbahmajid/Android-ShoppingList/README.md

 # Future Improvements

 The layout design is hardcoded is certain activities.
 I hope to make the layout components relative to android versions after learning a bit more about converting design to xml layout files effectively.

+### Contributors

+Nukhbah Majid

+(inspiration from Péter Ekler's demo project - To Do List)